ISTJ

 Frequently Asked Questions

-The ISTJ stack is Introverted Sensing (dominant), Extraverted Thinking (auxiliary), Introverted Feeling (tertiary), and Extraverted Intuition (inferior).
-The shadow stack mirrors these with opposite attitudes.
+- The ISTJ cognitive stack is Introverted Sensing (dominant), Extraverted Thinking (auxiliary), Introverted Feeling (tertiary), and Extraverted Intuition (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ISTJ in Depth